rsgalloway/distman/README.md

 $ distman [-d]
 ```

-Files and directories can be distributed from any folder or git repo containing
+Files, directories and links can be distributed from any folder or git repo
-a `dist.json` file.
+containing a `dist.json` file.

 ## Quickstart